-The Company's 2004 Management Performance Bonus Award Program (the "2004 Bonus Award Program") and 2004 Corporate Incentive Bonus Plan (the "2004 Bonus Plan") provide eligible executives and key employees with the opportunity to earn cash bonuses for achieving specific annual Company, business unit and individual performance goals.
+The Company's Annual Corporate Bonus Program (the "Bonus Program"), adopted pursuant to the 2004 Plan, provides eligible executives and key employees with the opportunity to earn cash bonuses for achieving specific annual Company, business unit and individual performance goals.
+The Bonus Program was approved by the Committee in December 2004, effective for calendar year bonuses commencing in 2005.